hhqing999/HKLite/README.md

 # HKLite
 * A simple ORM for .net, support SQLite,SqlCE,MySql and SQL Server.
-* Can use in both windows and windows ce applications while using SQLite or SqlCE.
+* Can use in both Windows and Windows CE applications while using SQLite or SqlCE.
 * Auto create if the database file does not exist while using SQLite or SqlCE.
 * Written in VS2008.
 ## Create entity class